NickPazz/Data110/Markdown-Excercise.md

 ## MD Author

-This is Nick Pazzaglia attempt to breifly get the basics of markdown
+This is Nick Pazzaglia's attempt to get the basics of markdown

 ## This is an example of how you write in Bold and Italics (according to markdown syntax, but bold is not showing up on my monitor)